 Design/Build Contractor

-Design
+Design & Construction

 Inspired by local architectural traditions, the louvered porch offers the diplomatic community protection from the elements and harnesses trade winds for natural cooling.
 The spacing and arrangement of louvers and fins on the building’s exterior vary based on sunlight, views, privacy, and the building’s functions.

 To ensure durability, white vertical fins made of ultra-high performance concrete (UHPC) are reinforced with fiberglass to prevent cracking.
-Additionally, marine-grade stainless steel is extensively utilized across the site to mitigate corrosion risks in the salty island environment.
+Additionally, marine-grade stainless steel is extensively utilized across the site to mitigate corrosion risks in the salty island setting.

 The new embassy includes a variety of energy-efficiency strategies including LED lighting, solar panels, and sun control and shading devices on the façade.
-These features will contribute to achieving a minimum of LEED Silver certification from The U.S. Green Building Council’s LEED® Green Building Program with an anticipated 50 percent energy savings.

 Water management features collect rainwater in a large cistern for use by the cooling tower and allow excess water to seep back into the aquifer.

 The permanent art collection, curated by the Office of Art in Embassies, showcases works from both U.S. and Bahamian artists in a variety of media, including painting, photography, textile, and sculpture.
-Highlights include site-specific commissions that reflect an understanding of the diversity and richness of U.S. and Bahamian cultural heritage.

-In an effort to embed local history and culture into the essence of this new facility and repurpose and preserve historically and culturally significant trees, the on-site OBO team and the Office of Art in Embassies partnered with distinguished Bahamian artist and educator Antonius Roberts, O.B.E., to commission several unique sculptures that grace the Consular Garden and main stairwell of the new building.
+The on-site OBO team and the Office of Art in Embassies partnered with distinguished Bahamian artist and educator Antonius Roberts, O.B.E., to commission several unique sculptures that grace the Consular Garden and main stairwell of the new building.

 Roberts crafted two of these sculptures from the wood of trees cleared from the new embassy site.
 One of these works, located outdoors, was carved from the twisted trunk of a tamarind tree that has been on the site for over 200 years.
 One large silk cottonwood tree from the same location was repurposed into canoe forms that are suspended (as if floating) above and alongside the central staircase of the embassy.